bro-da/django-deployment/README.md

 Now that Gunicorn is set up, you need to configure Nginx to pass traffic to the process.

+1. edit nginx configuration file

 ```shell
 sudo nano /etc/nginx/sites-available/MYPROJECT
 ```
-as always i will capitlaise the keywords you need to change
+2. As always i will capitlaise the keywords you need to change copy this into it
 ```
 server {
     listen 80;